Onykia robusta

+Size

+O. robusta can reach up to 2 m in mantle length.
+Nesis gave a maximum mantle length of 2.3 m, however Roper and Jereb wrote that "this might be in error"; it commonly grows up to 1.6 m in mantle length.
+If the tentacles are measured from the tip to the tip of the mantle, Glaubrecht, M. & M. A. Salcedo-Vargas provided the maximum estimated to be 4-6 m in overall length.
+This species weight is up to 50 kg.

+Genetic diversity

+O. robusta has a low genetic diversity, similar to the giant squid Architeuthis dux.

+Biology

+this species is reported to feed on benthic fish, echinoderms and a pleustonic jellyfish.
+They are eaten by Sperm Whales, sharks and fur seals.
+They are occurred to be found near the ocean surface and in pelagic waters.

 Confusion with Architeuthis

 Some time before 1993, a large individual of O. robusta was photographed by Japanese diver Kubota H. in shallow water off southern Japan.
 In this image, the animal, which appears to be sick or dying, is shown with a diver, although the use of a wide-angle lens exaggerates its size.
 A video of the same squid appears in a Japanese made-for-television film.
 The image was published in the 1993 book European Seashells by Guido T. Poppe and Goto Yoshihiro, where it was identified as Architeuthis dux, the giant squid, and said to have been taken in the North Atlantic.
 If true, this image would represent the earliest known photograph of a live giant squid.

 In The Search for the Giant Squid (1998), Richard Ellis wrote of this photograph:

 "For a moment, I thought that some obscure photograph had captured the most elusive image in natural history.
 Fortunately for those who have devoted their lives to searching for Architeuthis, this was only an aberration, a case of mistaken identity."

 More than a decade later, the first photographs of a true live giant squid in the wild were taken, on September 30, 2004.